pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 tags = ["tikv"]
 ```

-The tags is used to classify errors.
+The tags is used to classify errors (e.g. the level of seriousness).
+At the very beginning, we can ignore it since we don't have enough errors listed.
+Once we have enough data, we need to classify all errors by different dimensions.
+Then we will make out a standard abount how to classify errors.

 #### The Error Code Range